szymonh/SWDscan/README.md

 ## How to use it?

+- hook up your Arduino to the target
+- use a logic level shifer between Arduino and target if required
 - adjust PIN_MASK and PIN_MAX for your setup
 - select proper build target
 - build the project and upload it to your board